okta/okta.github.io/_source/_posts/2019-05-31-spring-security-authentication.md

 layout: blog_post
 title: "Simple Authentication with Spring Security"
 author: moksamedia
-description: "In this tutorial, you are going to build a very simple Spring Boot app that starts with basic-auth and progresses through form-based authentication, custom form-based authentication, and OAuth 2.0 / OpenID Connect using Okta as the OAuth provider"
+description: "In this tutorial, you'll build a very simple Spring Boot app that uses auth, form-based authentication, and OAuth 2.0 / OpenID Connect."
-tags: [spring, spring boot, spring security, security]
+tags: [java, spring, spring boot, spring security, security]
 tweets:
-- "Go from basic, to form based, to OpenID Connect authentication with Spring Security"
+- "Go from basic, to form based, to OpenID Connect authentication with @SpringSecurity."
-- "Dig this new post from @moksamedia for @oktadev on Simple Authentication with Spring Security"
+- "Dig this new post from Andrew on Simple Authentication with @springboot and Spring Security."
-- "@moksamedia explains how to go from basic authentication all the way to OpenID Connect in his new post for @oktadev"
+- "Andrew explains how to go from basic authentication all the way to OpenID Connect in his new @springboot tutorial."
 image: blog/featured/okta-java-bottle-headphones.jpg
 ---